Governance

 - sit on panels for recruitment, complaints or grievances

-- participate in occasional school visits and events.
+- attend occasional school visits and events

 The Every Child, Every Day Academy Trust delegates responsibility to the governing body at Hollyfield and you can find the following documents on their website.